 One negative aspect of tax reform is the effect on our agents’ purchasing power.
-The income our agents are earning now is even more valuable to them and their family than ever before.
+The income our agents are earning now is even more valuable to them and their families than ever before.

 Many of our agents are breadwinners.
 It’s sad to see it’s becoming harder for them to take care of their dependents.
 The number of dependents who rely on them for basic economic support – like food, healthcare, and transportation – has grown from 1:3 to 1:6 in this most recent report.

 Our agents report that the December 2017 changes in tax law are driving this ratio up, and negatively impacting their economic lives.

 A second negative outcome is that the percentage of Agents earning above a middle-class wage has fallen from 68% in our last report to 37%.